rah-0/hyperion/README.md

 - storage: is the processing bill more expensive than increasing the drive size?
 - over the wire: what's the biggest amount of data a slow network could transfer?

+---

+### Design

+#### Configuration
+Since the config can be big enough, JSON is preferred for flexibility.

+- Args: config.json file path to be passed as an argument on startup
+- Hot Reload: required to modify the config without causing downtime
+  - HTTP Endpoint: a POST request that will send the updated JSON config

+**Details and considerations:**
+- all nodes will have the same config
+- the config file path passed on startup must be editable to allow the node to update its own config
+- the HTTP Endpoint will be available for all nodes and the node that receives the new config is in charge of propagating the changes to the rest of the nodes
+- when adding a new node, that node will propagate the updated config to the rest since adding a new node always implies updating config
+- to remove a node, a POST request can be done, this request can be done to any of the nodes, including to the one that is to be removed

+---

 ### Implementation